 Inside view of Tea Storage - Small Container for Loose Leaf Tea

-Preservation Methods for Maintaining the Freshness of Tea
+Tea Preservation Methods for Maintaining Freshness

-Non-Fermented Tea
+Non-Fermented Tea Storage

 Non-fermented teas, including green tea, yellow tea, and white tea, are the most vulnerable to deterioration due to their high content of vitamins and active nutrients.
 They demand meticulous storage to maintain their color and unique aroma.
 Sunlight, moisture, and odors are their greatest adversaries.